 Never mind all the cholesterol, two of NBA’s greatest competed on the court for a juicy Big Mac.
 Larry Bird and Michael Jordan play the ultimate game of HORSE, starting with easy shots and gradually getting more complicated.
 Finally, they end up shooting a basket off a building and easily making the shot.
 It seems as though they never secure that Big Mac after all.
 Maybe it’s a sign that you shouldn’t eat a Big Mac and then expect to be a great athlete.

 McDonald’s commercial with Michael Jordan and Larry Bird did a lot more than just promote the fast food chain.
 Ad agency Leo Burnett came up with the original concept, which aired during Super Bowl XXVII.
-The phrase “nothing but net” was popularized thanks to this entertaining campaign.
+The phrase “nothing but net” was popularized thanks to this entertaining campaign from one of the best Super Bowl commercials ever.
 It also went on to get an update over a decade later with LeBron James and Dwight Howard playing for the Big Mac.

 #7: Energizer – “Escape of the Bunny” (1989)